USMCA leads some produce farmers to fear they'll get left behind

 “It’s a severe crisis,” said Lawton Chiles, the national director of the organization Demand American Grown, who estimated that Florida and Georgia’s share of the eggplant and tomato markets have tanked by over 70%.

-Chiles said the biggest gut punch for him was seeing so many of his fellow farmers plow over their spring harvests because of a lack of buyers during the coronavirus pandemic, yet see grocery shores stocked with non-American produce.
+Chiles said the biggest gut punch for him was seeing so many of his fellow farmers plow over their spring harvests because of a lack of buyers during the coronavirus pandemic, yet see grocery stores stocked with non-American produce.

 CORONAVIRUS PANDEMIC HITS FLORIDA'S FARMERS HARD AS MANY ON VERGE OF TOTAL-LOSS IN EARLY GROWING SEASON